The Kingdom of Elohim — An Ignored Subject in the Church

-If you were to ask the average Christian do define the term “the kingdom of God” or “the kingdom of heaven,” how would they respond?
-Maybe they would say something like, It is going to heaven when you die.
-Or maybe it is the church or Christianity as a whole at work on this earth.
-More likely it is some nebulous, pie-in-the-sky concept that has little or no basis in reality at all.
+If you were to ask the average Christian to define the term “the kingdom of God” or “the kingdom of heaven,” how would they respond?
+They might say something like, “It is going to heaven when you die.”
+Or maybe they would think that it is the church or Christianity as a whole at work on this earth.
+More likely their answer would be some nebulous, pie-in-the-sky concept that is based more in Christian fantasy than biblical Truth.
 All of these answers would be missing the mark as to how the Bible defines this most overlooked subject in Christianity.
+So how does the Bible define the kingdom of heaven and why is it important to know?

-Since the Gospel writers juxtaposed the two subjects of repentance and the kingdom of heaven, it is worth noting that the Bible is clear about an important truth: Without repentance of sin, one cannot enter the kingdom of heaven or Elohim.
+Since the Gospel writers juxtaposed the two subjects of repentance and the kingdom of heaven, it is worth noting that the Bible is clear about an important truth: Without repentance of sin, one cannot enter the kingdom of Elohim.
 There is zero place for sin in the presence of a holy or set-apart (in Heb. kadosh), totally pure and sinless Elohim, for, as we read in the Bible, without holiness, no one will see Elohim (Heb 12:14).

 Before delving into the subject of the kingdom of Elohim or heaven, let’s briefly note some other subjects that the modern church is more likely to teach about instead and then hold that up against the template of the actual words of Yeshua.